 Each residence hall conducts at least 1 fire drill per semester to educate and prepare residents for evacuation procedures in case of fire.
 All residents must evacuate the residence hall when the fire alarm sounds.
 Failure to exit the building during a fire drill could result in disciplinary action.
+Fire drills were conducted in February, 2016 and October, 2016 for each Residence Hall Facility.

 In the event fire alarms sound, University policy is that all occupants must evacuate from the building, closing doors as they leave.
 The University expects that all campus community members will evacuate by the nearest exit, closing doors and activating the fire alarm system (if one is present) as they leave.
 Once safely outside a building, it is appropriate to contact 911 and the Department of Public Safety.
-Students and/or staff are informed where to relocate to by staff if circumstance warrants at the time of the alarm.
+Students and/or staff are informed where to relocate by staff if circumstances warrant at the time of the alarm.

 No training is provided to students or employees in firefighting or suppression activity as this is inherently dangerous and each community member's only duty is to exit safely and quickly, shutting doors along the exit path as they go to contain the spread of flames and smoke, and to activate the alarm as they exit.
 At no time should the closing of doors or the activation of the alarm delay the exit from the building.